Fun Barrow's Goldeneye Facts For Kids | Kidadl

 Where does a Barrow's goldeneye live?

 The range map of this bird is quite diverse.
-The majority of the Barrow's goldeneye population range can be found in northwestern North America.
+The majority of Barrow's goldeneye population range can be found in northwestern North America.
 You can also come across these pretty sea birds in parts of eastern Canada.
-In Canada, they are most commonly found in Quebec.
-The eastern and western populations can be found on the coast of the Atlantic and Pacific.
-A distinct breeding population can also be located around the Columbia Basin.

 What is a Barrow's goldeneye's habitat?

 During breeding, a Barrow's goldeneye can be seen swimming away in freshwater and small alkaline lakes, beaver ponds, and rivers near mature boreal forests.
 In the winter season, their habitat consists of protected coastal waters like estuaries and bays.
-Their wintering season habitats range from southeastern Alaska to central California.
-These birds prefer shallow and slow-flowing, ice-free waters but can also be found foraging in areas with strong currents.

 Who do Barrow's goldeneyes live with?

 Barrow's goldeneyes form flocks and forage together to search for prey.
 During migration, these flocks gather with other groups and form a large flock at their rest sites.
-Barrow's goldeneyes can also be found foraging not just with their own species but with many other types of ducks.
+Barrow's goldeneyes can also be found foraging not just with their species but with many other types of ducks.

 How long does a Barrow's goldeneye live?

-The Barrow's goldeneye species has a long lifespan, and this is largely dependent on the availability of food and the stability of their environment.
+The Barrow's goldeneye species have a long lifespan, and this is largely dependent on the availability of food and the stability of their environment.
 The oldest known Barrow's goldeneye was 18 years old.
 In the wild, their lifespan is approximately 15 years.

 How do they reproduce?